-This page provides an overview of cosmetics and the requirements that FDA verifies/enforces at the time they are imported or offered for import into the United States.
-FDA's Office of Cosmetics and Colors is responsible for overseeing the cosmetic program.
-Visit the cosmetics webpage for more information.
+This page provides an overview of cosmetics and the requirements that the FDA verifies/enforces at the time they are imported or offered for import into the United States.
+The FDA's Center for Food Safety and Applied Nutrition (CFSAN) Office of Cosmetics and Colors is responsible for overseeing the cosmetic program.
+Visit the Cosmetics page for more information.

 - What is a cosmetic?

-- What cosmetic product requirements are verified at the time of importation?
+- What cosmetic requirements are verified at the time of importation?

-- How can I determine if my cosmetic product is listed on an import alert?
+- How can I determine if a cosmetic is listed on an import alert?

 - Color Additives